awsdocs/aws-amplify-console-user-guide/doc_source/custom-headers.md

 1. Redeploy the app to apply the new custom headers\.
    + For a CI/CD app, perform a new build from your Git repository that includes the new `customHttp.yml` file\.
-   + For a manual deploy app, deploy the app again in the Amplify Console and include the new `customHttp.yml` file with the artifacts that you upload\.
+   + For a manual deploy app, deploy the app again in the Amplify console and include the new `customHttp.yml` file with the artifacts that you upload\.

 **Note**
 Custom headers set in the `customHttp.yml` file and deployed in the app's root directory will override custom headers defined in the **Custom headers** section in the AWS Management Console\.